koel/koel/docs/usage/profile-preferences.md

 If your Koel installation is [integrated](../service-integrations) with any external services, such as Last.fm or Spotify, you can see their statuses here along with the ability to connect or disconnect them when applicable.

+## QR Code Authentication

+This tab displays a QR code that you can scan to log in to [Koel Player](../mobile-apps.md) on your phone without having to manually enter your credentials.
+The code refreshes every ten minutes, but you can also manually refresh it.

 <script lang="ts" setup>
 import uploadIcon from '../assets/icons/upload.svg' import timesIcon from '../assets/icons/times.svg'